h3xx/vim-late_evening/README.md

 # Late Evening Colorscheme for Vim

-This is a high-contrast, dark colorscheme for Vim that was forked from the "evening" colorscheme that ships with vim.
+This is a high-contrast, dark colorscheme for Vim that was forked from the `evening` colorscheme that ships with vim.

-After years of use, and countless hacks to get evening working properly, I got fed up and remade the colorscheme, keeping the same overall feel.
+After years of use, and countless hacks to get `evening` working properly, I got fed up and remade the colorscheme, keeping the same overall feel.

 **Attention has been paid to get high color terminals to have almost exactly the same colors as GUI vim.** ([example](#gui-vs-cli)) Use a terminal or GUI -- it's up to you.